TadMSTR/AnberThemes/README.md

 Adapted [AnberPorts](https://github.com/krishenriksen/AnberPorts) by **kreal** to make a theme installer and updater.
 Currently only themes by [Jetup](https://github.com/Jetup13) are included.
 Thanks to **choo t** for the theme update script used to install/update the supported themes

+## Updates
+Added an uninstaller.
+Be mindful that you can remove stock themes with this.
+Currently no way to reinstall them via AnberThemes.

 ## Installation

 **One time setup that will be incorporated into a future update of ArkOS**